webdevcody/pantry-tracker/README.md

 I will say, I've never done this clean architecture type of approach on a next.js project, so I'm trying to get a feel for how I personally like it all setup.
 I've decided to defer using a mono repo and separating out the business logic / persistence layer until I feel it's necessary.

-## Goals
+## TODO

-- try to get the entire app working using progressive enhancement (it should work without javascript enabled)
-- make it all responsive
+- make everything responsive